aljawaid/AddressBook/README.md

 ## Features

-- Create contacts per project or per task
+- Use the standard contact profile to create contacts per project or per task
 - Easily assign contacts to tasks
 - Show contacts at a glance on the task page
 - Works with MySQL, SQLite and PostgreSQL database types